CenterForOpenScience/OSFDocs/docs/projects/include/request_access.rst

+.. _request_access:

-Request Access
+Request access
 **************

-The request access feature gives non-contributors the opportunity to collaborate on and access both public and private projects.
+**Purpose**: The request access feature gives non-contributors the opportunity to collaborate on and access both public and private projects.
 This feature must be enabled on the project for non-contributors to request access.
 Admins on the project can enable or disable request access via their :ref:`project Settings page <project-settings>`.

 Request access on private projects